defstudio/vite-livewire-plugin/README.md

 Vite has become Laravel's default frontend build tool.

-This plugin configures Vite for use with a Livewire setup, allowing components hot reload without losing their state when their blade and class files change.
+This plugin (made by [def:studio](https://twitter.com/FabioIvona)) configures Vite for use with a Livewire setup, allowing components hot reload without losing their state when their blade or class files change.

-## installation
+## Installation

 ```bash
 npm install --save-dev @defstudio/vite-livewire-plugin
 ```

-## usage
+## Usage

 Livewire hot reload can be enabled by adding the `livewire()` plugin to the `vite.config.js` file: